-As part of the Safety Net project, ARC supported a group of people with learning disabilities to gain a professional training award (City & Guilds 7300: Introduction to Training Skills).
+As part of the Safety Net project, the Association for Real Change supported a group of people with learning disabilities to gain a professional training award (City & Guilds 7300: Introduction to Training Skills).
 A team of these trainers in North Devon now operate as 'Learning Disability Trainers Inc.', and are available to co-tutor most of the above training anywhere in the country.